-Our apologies for mentioning the C-word in October, but Christmas is now on the radar.
+Our apologies for mentioning the C-word already, but Christmas is now on the radar.
 And this year online retailers are set to be busier than ever, as consumers start to prepare for the festive season in a world where popping to the shops might not be an option.
 There’s a worry that online shopping delivery times could be longer than usual and for some people, high street shopping just presents too high a risk at the moment.
 Add to that the last minute local lockdowns, tightening of restrictions and the grumbling threat of a second national lockdown, and the chances are that e-commerce retailers are going to start to see spikes in web traffic, right about now.

 We’ve talked before about the importance of getting e-commerce websites ready for Black Friday, and 2020 is likely to see one of the biggest Black Fridays to date.
 However, as shoppers start to prepare earlier this year, it's important that online retailers are ready for the rush - now - as well as pre-empting a potential Black Friday pandemonium.